kragen/derctuo/markdown/bluepill-aspirations.md

 inputs, limiting diodes, and a voltage divider or three.
 (Though see [Multimeter metrology](multimeter-metrology.md).)
 If USB serial is working then I can transmit the result over USB serial.
-Otherwise I'll be limited to blinking an LED or doing speech synthesis or something.
+Otherwise I’ll be limited to blinking an LED or doing speech synthesis or something.
 Or a modem.

 Being able to run it off two AAA (or AA or C) cells, or a CR2032,